-13. Can a tutor or someone other than the parent or guardian be hired to teach a child who is engaged in a home instruction program?
+15. Can a tutor or someone other than the parent or guardian be hired to teach a child who is engaged in a home instruction program?

 Yes.
 Home instruction is not limited to a parent or guardian teaching his or her child at home.
 As the provider of a home instruction program, the parent or guardian is ultimately responsible for complying with the home instruction regulations, but he or she may design a program that utilizes a variety of instructors and locations of instruction for his or her child.
+While the home instruction regulations refer to "child" in the singular, other adults may also provide regular daily instruction to siblings in the same family.